gmac/schema-stitching-handbook/type-merging-nullables/README.md

 # --> [{ id: 'DOES_NOT_EXIST', reviews: [] }]
 ```

-What's odd about this is that the Reviews service is resolving a record for the `"DOES_NOT_EXIST"` ID on the blind assumption that it must exist somewhere.
+What's odd here is that the Reviews service is resolving a record for the `"DOES_NOT_EXIST"` ID on the blind assumption that it must exist somewhere else.
 In effect, the query is parroting all input into a legitimized result.
 Should it?
 That's entirely up to your own service architecture.
-One possible advantage this pattern offers is that the not-null `reviews:[Review]!` association works because the service always guarentees a record with populated fields.
+One possible advantage of this pattern is that the not-null `reviews:[Review]!` association works because the service always guarentees a record with valid fields.

 ### Nullable associations